jilljenn/slides/coding.md

 But at minimum you code for \alert{your future self}.

-\footnotesize \raggedleft (for example the version of you who is going to write your PhD thesis)
+\footnotesize \raggedleft (e.g., the version of you who is going to write your PhD thesis)

 \normalsize \raggedright
 Versioning is a way to keep a backup of your work